hectdev/web-react-test/README.md

 ### How to setup

+1. Run: `nvm install | nvm use`
 1. Run: `npm i` to install the dependencies
-1. Run: `npm run dev` to run Gatsby
+1. Run: `npm run start` to run start the application
-1. You should see `The development server is listening at: http://localhost:8000`.
-Open that address in your browser and…
-1. Start coding!
+1. The browser shold automatically open your browser at `http://localhost:3000`

 ### How to build

-1. Run: `npm run build` to build website into `/public` folder
+1. Run: `npm run build` to build the application into `/dist` folder